AssetMatrix500/Portfolio-Optimization_Enhanced/README.md

 Bayesian Shrinkage for Expected Returns

-Reduces estimation error by intelligently "shrinking" extreme return expectations toward more reasonable priors Uses asset-specific priors based on market cap and industry classification Significantly improves out-of-sample performance by preventing optimizer oversensitivity to outliers
+Reduces estimation error by intelligently "shrinking" extreme return expectations toward more reasonable priors.
+Uses asset-specific priors based on market cap and industry classification.
+Significantly improves out-of-sample performance by preventing optimizer oversensitivity to outliers.

 Blume-Adjusted Betas in Factor Model

-Implements regression coefficient adjustments following Blume's methodology Corrects for the statistical tendency of betas to revert toward 1.0 over time Creates more stable covariance estimates, particularly important for long-term investments
+Implements regression coefficient adjustments following Blume's methodology.
+Corrects for the statistical tendency of betas to revert toward 1.0 over time.
+Creates more stable covariance estimates, particularly important for long-term investments.

 Portfolio Results Averaging

-Runs multiple PSO optimization passes and averages the results Produces more stable and robust allocation recommendations Reduces sensitivity to the random nature of PSO's search pattern
+Runs multiple PSO optimization passes and averages the results.
+Produces more stable and robust allocation recommendations.
+Reduces sensitivity to the random nature of PSO's search pattern.

 --------------------------------------------------------------------------------------------------------------------------